sertchan/sertchan/README.md

 ### Arda Seyhan Temli

-As you can see I am a full-stack software developer and Linux specialist former Linux elitist.
-I'm very interested in system development at the moment with Rust.
-I love embedded systems.
+As you can see I am a full-stack software developer and Linux specialist, former Linux elitist.
+I'm very interested in system development with Rust at the moment.
+I love embedded systems (I've never worked with them :D).

 ### Let's do some Questions & Answer here: